garylirocks/quickrefs/azure-devops.markdown

 Build agent can be organized into pools, either Microsoft hosted or self-hosted.

 Use self-hosted agent:
-  - Install needed build tools, such as Node, NPM, Make, .NET, etc, each agent's capabilities are registered in a pool, Azure Piplines select the right one for a build job (which specifies capability requirement using the `demands` section)
+  - Install needed build tools, such as Node, NPM, Make, .NET, etc, each agent's capabilities are registered in a pool, Azure Pipelines select the right one for a build job (which specifies capability requirement using the `demands` section)
     ```yaml
     pool:
       name: 'MyAgentPool'   # specify a self-hosted pool